mvolkmann/blog/src/rust.md

 Note that this extension only works if the opened folder contains a `Cargo.toml` file.
 See the [Cargo](#cargo) section for details on creating this.

+By default Rust-analyzer displays inferred types inline in code.
+This can be beneficial, but also verbose and distracting.
+It can be disabled in Settings by searching for "rust analyzer" and unchecking "Rust-analyzer > Inlay Hints: Type Hints".
+The inferred types can still be displayed by hovering over a variable.

 ## <a name="toml">TOML</a>